benbuckman/nodejs-ebay-api/README.md

   - `params`: (see [examples][examples] and API documentation)
   - `reqOptions`: passed to the [request][request] module, e.g. for additional `headers`, or `timeout`.
+  - `xmlConverter`: function which takes the response XML and converts to JSON.
+    _Module uses [xml2js](https://www.npmjs.com/package/xml2js) by default, but can be overridden._
-  - `parser`: function which takes the response data and extracts items (or other units depending on the query).
+  - `parser`: function which takes the response data (as JSON object) and extracts items (or other units depending on the query).
     _Module includes a default parser._
   - `sandbox`: boolean (default false = production).
 May need to add additional endpoint URLs to the code as needed.
   - `raw`: boolean, set `true` to skip parsing and return the raw XML response.